-Advantage plan options for each person depend on location.
-You can find a plan available near you in which to enroll online.
-You’ll complete the process through the online portal.
-After your application is complete, you’ll receive a confirmation.
+Available Medicare Advantage plans for each beneficiary depend on location.
+You can find a plan available near you and apply for Medicare online.
+Once you find the right plan, you will complete the Medicare Advantage enrollment process through the online portal.
+After your application is complete, you will receive a confirmation and a policy start date.

-When enrolling, you’ll need to have the following information readily available:
+When enrolling, you should have the following information readily available:

 - Your Medicare number – you can find this on your red, white, and blue Medicare card

-Consequently, you should choose a policy whose network includes your doctors.
-If you take or will soon be taking any prescription drugs, also check the formulary of the plan of your choice to make sure it includes the prescriptions you’ll need.
+You should choose a policy whose network includes your doctors.
+If you take or will soon be taking any prescription drugs, also check the drug formulary of the plan of your choice to make sure it includes the prescriptions you’ll need.

 Your first chance to enroll in a Medicare Advantage plan is your Initial Coverage Election Period (ICEP).
 Your ICEP coincides with your Initial Election Period, starting on the first day of the month, three months before your 65th birthday, and ending on the last day of the third month after your 65th birthday.
-The ICEP for those who enroll in Medicare after first becoming eligible begins three months before the Part B effective date.
+The Initial Coverage Election Period for those who enroll in Medicare after first becoming eligible begins three months before the Part B effective date.

-The next opportunity to enroll in Part C is during the Annual Enrollment Period, which occurs between October 15 and December 7.
-Every year, you can also use this opportunity to change Advantage plans if you wish to do so.
-The Annual Enrollment Period applies to Part D prescription drug coverage as well.
+The next opportunity to enroll in Medicare Advantage is during the Annual Enrollment Period, which occurs between October 15 and December 7 each year.
+You can also use this opportunity to change Medicare Advantage plans or drop your Medicare Advantage coverage if you wish to do so.
+The Annual Enrollment Period applies to Medicare Part D prescription drug coverage as well.

-After the Annual Enrollment Period, the Medicare Advantage Open Enrollment Period allows Part C beneficiaries to do the following:
+After the Annual Enrollment Period, the Medicare Advantage Open Enrollment Period allows Medicare Advantage beneficiaries to do the following:

-Additionally, you can get a Special Enrollment Period if you have a qualifying life event.
-These include moving out of your plan’s service area, losing Medicaid eligibility, release from incarceration, and termination of your Advantage plan’s contract.
+Additionally, you can qualify for a Special Enrollment Period if you have a qualifying life event.
+These include moving out of your plan’s service area, losing Medicaid eligibility, release from incarceration, loss of group coverage, and termination of your Advantage plan’s contract.